YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: The alternate collation sequence type does not fall in the expected range of 0 to 255.

 Action: Define a new collation sequence type that has a value between 0 and 255 inclusive.
-For more information, refer the "Internationalization" chapter of the Programmer's Guide.
+For more information, refer the `"Internationalization" chapter of the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/internatn.html>`_.

 ------------
 ADDRTOOLONG